Cypherthe3rd/Kerbalfield-ER/README.md

 **Plans:**
-1. release (0.1): all parts fixed and rebalanced
+1. release (0.1): all missiles fixed and rebalanced
-2. (0.2): better localization
+2. (0.2): radar stuff
-3. (0.3): texture fixes
+3. (0.3): texture fixes and localiztation
 4. (0.4): placeholder for stuff i didnt think of yet
 5. (1.0): once the mod is fully presentable
 6. in the future some more parts are planned but we will see